 The application is assigned to an APA team leader who is responsible for the case.
 The APA team leader's first responsibility is to organize the APA team.
-This involves contacting the appropriate LMSB International Territory Manager to secure the assignment of an international examiner to the APA case and the LMSB Counsel's office to secure a field counsel lawyer.
-In a bilateral case, the U.S. Competent Authority will assign a U.S. Competent Authority analyst to the team.
-In a large APA case, the international examiner may invite his or her manager and other LMSB personnel familiar with the taxpayer to join the team.
+This involves contacting the appropriate LB&I International Territory Manager to secure the assignment of an international examiner to the APA case and the LB&I Counsel's office to secure a field counsel lawyer.
+In a bilateral or multilateral case, the USCA will assign a USCA analyst to the team.
+In a large APA case, the international examiner may invite his or her manager and other LB&I personnel familiar with the taxpayer to join the team.
 If the APA may affect taxable years in Appeals, the appropriate appellate conferee will be invited to join the team.
-In cases involving cost-sharing arrangements, other complex intangibles and services transactions, or novel issues, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether or not to include a technical advisor on the team.
-The multifunctional nature of APA teams combines the APA Program's transfer pricing expertise and APA experience with other elements of the IRS that possess complementary or supplementary knowledge about the taxpayer, the taxpayer's industry, related or ancillary tax issues, the foreign competent authority, and other relevant issues.
+In cases involving cost-sharing arrangements, other complex intangibles and services transactions, or novel issues, the APA team leader contacts the Manager, LB&I International Technical Advisors, to determine whether or not to include a technical advisor on the team.
+The multi-functional nature of APA teams combines the APA Program's transfer pricing expertise and APA experience with other elements of the IRS that possess complementary or supplementary knowledge about the taxpayer, the taxpayer's industry, related or ancillary tax issues, the foreign competent authority, and other relevant issues.
 By bringing all relevant parties to the table in a single proceeding, the APA process is able to resolve transfer pricing issues early on in a more principled, efficient, consistent, and comprehensive manner than the standard administrative process (i.e., audit, appeals, litigation).

 The APA team leader distributes copies of the APA application to all team members, makes initial contact with the taxpayer to confirm the APA Program's receipt of the taxpayer's application, and sets up an opening conference with the taxpayer.
-Under current APA case management procedures, the APA office strives to (i) make initial contact with the taxpayer within 21 days of its receipt of the APA application and (ii) hold the opening conference within 45 days from the date that the APA team expects to begin actively working the case - the "Start Date" under the revised case management procedures.
-Because of heavy caseloads (especially among APA economists) and staff turnover during 2009, we were unable to hold many opening conferences within the 45-day target.
+Under past APA case management procedures, the APA office strived to (i) make initial contact with the taxpayer within 21 days of its receipt of the APA application and (ii) hold the opening conference within 45 days from the date that the APA team expects to begin actively working the case - the "Start Date" under the revised case management procedures.
+However, limited Program resources have led to delays, so, for example, opening conferences are now frequently held six months or more after a completed application is received.

 On or about the opening conference, the APA team leader proposes a case plan appropriate for the case.
-Case plans are generally targeted to complete a unilateral APA or, in the case of a bilateral APA, the recommended U.S. negotiating position within 12 months from the date the full application is filed.
+Case plans are generally targeted to complete a unilateral APA or, in the case of a bilateral APA, the U.S. recommended negotiating position (RNP) within 12 months from the date of the opening conference.
 The targeted completion date in a particular case, however, may vary from the 12-month benchmark, depending on the complexity of the case, APA team workloads, taxpayer schedules, and other factors.
-Case plans are signed by both an APA manager and an authorized official of the taxpayer and, under the new APA case management procedures, will generally be adhered to except in unforeseen or exceptional circumstances.
-The actual median and average times for completing unilateral and bilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers are shown below in Tables 2, 5, and 11, respectively.
+Case plans are signed by both an APA manager and an authorized official of the taxpayer and are intended to be adhered to except in unforeseen or exceptional circumstances.
+Implementation and adherence to case plans has been uneven, at best.
+The rapidly increasing workloads have resulted in the actual median and average times for completing unilateral and bilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers to increase significantly.
+These APA inventory and case completion times are described in greater detail below in Tables 2 through 11.
+The APA Program is taking steps to increase its tracking of and adherence to case plans and, as discussed below, is endeavoring to increase efficiencies and augment resources through a pooling with USCA.

-(2) Due Diligence
+Due Diligence